-Microsoft's AI-powered Bing challenges Google Search - ExBulletin
+Microsoft's AI-Powered Bing Challenges Google Search - ExBulletin

 Stephen Shankland/CNET

-In some cases, Bing also shows sources such as articles containing product recommendations for greater transparency.
+In some cases, Bing cites sources such as articles with product recommendations for greater transparency.
 By comparison, no one knows where ChatGPT gets advice and answers.

-And if you don’t like the results, the thumbs down button on Bing’s interface lets you complain next to the thumbs up button for praise.
+And if you don’t like the results, Bing’s interface offers a thumbs-down button for complaining alongside a thumbs-up button for asking for compliments.

-Microsoft touted its Responsible Artificial Intelligence (RAI) Policy as a key framework for providing the engineering tools to guide and follow its work.
+Microsoft touted its Responsible Artificial Intelligence Policy as a key framework for guiding its work and providing engineering tools to follow.
 Sarah Bird, her AI Ethics and Responsibility Lead at Microsoft, says that previous versions weren’t specific enough for real-world use.
-For example, she said she was surprised by a Stanford study that found Microsoft’s speech-to-text technology didn’t do much for black people, even though Microsoft clearly prioritized fairness in her AI.
+For example, Microsoft was surprised to find that a Stanford University study found that speech-to-text technology doesn’t work well for black people, even though Microsoft explicitly prioritized fairness in her AI. , she said.

 “There is real dynamism when it comes to operationalizing these principles,” Byrd said.